Sweden men's national football team: 2000s

-2006 FIFA World Cup

 Sweden qualified for the World Cup as the best runner-up, behind Croatia, who won their qualifying group.
 At the World Cup draw in December 2005, Sweden were drawn in Group B together with England, Paraguay and Trinidad and Tobago.
 Their squad for the tournament featured players who played club football in eleven different nations.
 Sweden started the World Cup slowly, recording a goal-less draw on 10 June in Dortmund against unheralded Trinidad and Tobago, despite playing with a one-man advantage for most of the game.
 The second game, against Paraguay on 15 June in Berlin, looked to be another goal-less draw until Freddie Ljungberg scored with a header in the 89th minute to give Sweden a 1–0 victory.
 On 20 June, Sweden played their last group stage match against England in Cologne.
 Joe Cole scored 1–0 for England with a spectacular long range shot in the 34th minute.
 Marcus Allbäck equalised to 1–1 with a header in the 51st minute.
 When Steven Gerrard scored with a header in the 85th minute, it looked like England would win the game.
 However, Henrik Larsson made it 2–2 from close range in the 90th minute.
 The draw was enough for Sweden to go through to the round of 16.
 On 24 June, Sweden's World Cup run came to an end with a 2–0 defeat to the host nation, Germany in Munich, after two early goals by Lukas Podolski.
 Defender Teddy Lučić was controversely sent off by referee Carlos Simon, who was captured laughing while holding up a questionable red card.
 Henrik Larsson missed a penalty kick early in the second half.
 After the tournament, Mattias Jonson and Teddy Lučić announced they had retired from the national team.
 On 17 July, Henrik Larsson retired for a second time from the national team.

-UEFA Euro 2008 and 2010 FIFA World Cup qualifiers

-Sweden finished second in Group F behind Spain, and qualified for the finals as the best runner up.
+Sweden finished second in Group F behind Spain, and qualified for the Euro 2008 finals as the best runner up.
 The qualifying campaign included an abandoned match away to Denmark, for which Sweden were awarded a 3–0 win by UEFA.

 Prior to the final tournament, Henrik Larsson made another sensational return to the national team, nearly aged 37.
 Sweden were drawn in Group D together with Spain, Greece and Russia.
 In their first match in Euro 2008 on 10 June, they beat the reigning European champions, Greece, by a score of 2–0 with goals from Zlatan Ibrahimović and Petter Hansson.
 Their next game was against Spain on 14 June.
 The game looked like a draw until a 92nd-minute strike from David Villa, which put the Spaniards ahead.
 In the final group match on 18 June, the Swedes went on to lose 2–0 to the Russians, eliminating them from the tournament.
 Freddie Ljungberg, Marcus Allbäck and Niclas Alexandersson all chose to retire from the national team after Sweden was eliminated.